troywill/emacs-org-mode-rails-bootstrap/README.md

 Rails application to match the [starter-template.html](http://twitter.github.io/bootstrap/examples/starter-template.html) template from
 [getting-started.html#examples](http://twitter.github.io/bootstrap/getting-started.html#examples).

-You can follow the steps below to create a working Rails application.

-Note for Emacs users: This tutorial was written in Emacs Org Mode.
-If you are an Emacs Org Mode user you can carry out the steps in this tutorial from the twitter-bootstrap-step-by-step.org file.

-# <code>[0/9]</code> Build an initial Rails application

 The [Twitter Bootstrap project](http://twitter.github.io/bootstrap/index.html) website provides [8 example layouts](http://twitter.github.io/bootstrap/getting-started.html#examples).
 In this tutorial we will use the [starter-template.html](http://twitter.github.io/bootstrap/examples/starter-template.html) template to see how to use Bootstrap's CSS layout.

 See [<http://twitter.github.io/bootstrap/>](http://twitter.github.io/bootstrap/) -> [getting-started.html#examples](http://twitter.github.io/bootstrap/getting-started.html#examples) to view all 8 examples.
 See [Bootstrap GitHub Repository](https://github.com/twitter/bootstrap) to view the developement repository.

+Note for Emacs users: This tutorial was written in Emacs Org Mode.
+If you are an Emacs Org Mode user you can carry out the steps in this tutorial from the twitter-bootstrap-step-by-step.org file.

+# <code>[0/9]</code> Build an initial Rails application

 Let's build our example Rails application with a 'home' controller and 'home/index', "home/about", "home/contact" pages since those pages